rcarmo/azure-vscode-arm-snippets/README.md

 # azure-vscode-arm-snippets

-This is a WIP package to provide JSON snippets for creating Azure Resource Manager templates
+This is a WIP package to provide JSON code snippets for authoring Azure Resource Manager templates

 * `arm` - an ARM template skeleton
 * `arm-param` - parameter declaration